taosdata/TDengine/docs-en/12-taos-sql/06-select.md

 **Sub Query**：Sub query or nested query are not supported

-**Return value**: A string which includes the data block distribution of the specified table or stable, i.e. the histogram of rows stored in the data blocks of the table or stable.
+**Return value**: A string which includes the data block distribution of the specified table or STable, i.e. the histogram of rows stored in the data blocks of the table or STable.

 ```text title="Result"
 summary: